 An easy hack to get a sixty day Fastpass+ window (and free Disney Magical Express transportation from the airport) is to book a one night stay at a Disney Resort for the first night of your vacation.
 You can then book your Fastpasses for the entire trip at the 60 day mark.
 This does require you changing properties, but you will save a bundle over a Disney owned resort.

 Have you tried the Sheraton Lake Buena Vista?
-Do you agree that it’s a steal on points?
+Do you agree with my Sheraton Lake Buena Vista review?
 I’d love to hear your thoughts in the comments.

-Looking for more Disney World Hacks?
-Check out my bestselling ebook.
+Looking for more Disney World tips and tricks?
+Check out my Disney World Hacks book on Amazon!